eribre/Installing-Docker-Kali-and-Metasploit/Docker.md

 This would copy the file "example.png" from the container "kalibox" root folder ('/') to the folder "Downloads" in your home directory, provided the terminal is in your home directory.
 A common symbol for the home directory is "~".

 Note: this needs to be done in a separate terminal, not in the container's interactive terminal.

+---

+You should now be able to do the labs without virtual machines on M1 and M2 macs.